Fundamental Distortion Limits of Analog-to-Digital Compression: Pulse-Code Modulation

 over all possible reconstruction signals of the form

 where $w(t,n)$ is square summable in $n$ for every $t \in \mathbb R$.
 Note that this decoder is non-causal in the sense that the estimate of the source sample $X(t)$ is obtained from the entire history of the quantized signal $\hat{Y}[\cdot]$.
-Since all signals in Fig.~\ref{fig:pcm} are assumed stationary, an expression for $\mmse^L_{X|\hat{\mathbf Y}} (f_s)$ can be found using standard derivations from linear estimation theory.
-This leads to the following proposition: \begin{prop} Consider the system in Fig.~\ref{fig:pcm}.
-The minimal time-averaged MSE \eqref{eq:mmse_def} in linear estimation of $X(\cdot)$ from $\hat{Y}[\cdot]$ is given by
+Since all signals in Fig.~\ref{fig:pcm} are assumed stationary, an expression for the minimal value of \eqref{eq:PAM_mmse_def} subject to the constraint \eqref{eq:PAM_linear_constraint} can be found using standard linear estimation techniques, leading to the following proposition: \begin{prop} Consider the system in Fig.~\ref{fig:pcm}.
+The minimal time-averaged MSE \eqref{eq:PAM_mmse_def} in linear estimation of $X(\cdot)$ from $\hat{Y}[\cdot]$ is given by

-\end{prop} \begin{proof} See Appendix~\ref{app:pcm_proof}. \end{proof} The effect of the quantization noise is expressed in \eqref{eq:mmse_pcm_general} by an additive noise with a constant PSD over the digital domain.
+\end{prop} \begin{proof} See Appendix. \end{proof} The effect of the quantization noise is expressed in \eqref{eq:mmse_pcm_general} by an additive noise with a constant PSD over the digital domain.

 Using H\"{o}lder's inequality and monotonicity of the function $x\rightarrow \frac{x}{x+1}$, the integrand in \eqref{eq:mmse_pcm_general} can be bounded for each $f$ in the integration interval $\left(-f_s/2, f_s/2 \right)$ by